Newspapers and Magazines

 The University Library has databases of full text newspapers, microfilmed newspapers and, sometimes, original newspapers.
 You can make direct searches in full text databases, or find references to articles via our databases.

-About the journal collections
+About the newspaper collections

 Many Swedish newspapers are searchable in the full text media database Retriever Research (Mediearkivet).
 The newspapers have different start years but some titles go back approximately 25 years, sometimes longer.